harii-77/Console-Chess/README.md

 java -jar console-chess-1.0.0.jar
 ```

-The JAR includes all latest features and improvements.
+The JAR includes all latest advanced features and improvements.

 ### Option 5: Manual compile and run on Windows (no Maven)